 Obstetric ultrasound should be performed only when clinically indicated to:

-Accreditation through Association for Medical Ultrasound
+Accreditation through American Institute of Ultrasound

 The American Institute of Ultrasound in Medicine is a multidisciplinary association of more than 8,900 physicians, sonographers and scientists dedicated to advancing the safe and effective use of ultrasound in medicine through professional and public education, research, development of guidelines and accreditation.